The Times – Pink Ribbon Society asking for community’s help to stay afloat

 A 43-year breast cancer survivor herself, Peters said she would be heartbroken to see the Society close its doors.

-Peters said the Society is going to continue its efforts, though it may have to reduce its contributions.
+Peters said the Society will continue its efforts, though it may have to reduce its contributions.
 On average, Peters said the organization disburses around $80,000 annually for its programs.

 Every year, the Pink Ribbon Society underwrites patient compression sleeves, as well as 250-300 mammograms and ultrasounds, totaling more than $50,000; donates $10,000 to help patients who lost their hair during treatment afford wigs; provides Bundles of Hope bags for patients arriving to their first treatment; and gives gift cards to patients in treatment and in need of financial help.

-“We’re going to try to find a way to keep ourselves in the community, helping other people, even if we can’t do it at 100% of the capacity that we’ve done in the past,” Peters said.
+“We’re going to try to find a way to stay in the community and help other people, even if we can’t do it at 100% of the capacity we’ve done in the past,” Peters said.

 She later added: “It would break my heart to have to go away. … If we can’t do it, it won’t be because we haven’t tried.
 And we’ll give it everything we’ve got and hope that the community will be out there to support us.”